nandogmarques/nandogmarques/README.md

 ## About me

 * Graduating computer science at Universidade Federal de Campina Grande - Brazil
-* Formado em técnico em informática pelo Instituto Federal da Bahia - Brasil
+* Formado em técnico em informática pelo Instituto Federal da Bahia - Brazil
-* Graduated in computer technician from Instituto Federal da Bahia - Brasil
+* Graduated in computer technician from Instituto Federal da Bahia - Brazil
 * I like anime: I cried for a ship in one piece
 * I like politics